 Both versions remove the character of Fanthorp, having Mr. Ferguson take over the role he played the night of the murder.
 The 1978 film also makes Ferguson into Rosalie's love interest since Tim Allerton does not appear.

 Linnet's maids, Marie and Louise, are combined into the same character in both film versions.

-Couldn't Find a Pen: The murder victim uses her own blood to trace a letter on the wall, presumably the first of her assassin's name.
-It later turns out that the killer wrote the letter.
+Couldn't Find a Pen: The killer uses the victim's blood to trace a letter on the wall, presumably on the assumption that the police will assume the victim used her own blood to try to write the name of her killer.
+This doesn't work because Poirot, Race, and Dr. Bessner are all smart enough to know the victim would have died instantly couldn't have written anything after being shot.
+The only reaction it produces is a snarky comment from Poirot that killer is apparently a fan of old-fashioned melodramas.
 In a double-twist on this trope, it was written to implicate one of the people actually directly involved in the murder, in an attempt to make it look like another party was trying to frame her.

 Dead Man Writing: Subverted: The initial written by Linnet in her own blood is quickly discovered to actually have been written by the murderer (Linnet died instantly, leaving no time to write a message), seemingly to throw suspicion on Jackie.
 It later turns out that Jackie was actively involved in the planning of the murder and the message served to direct suspicion away from her.